 Chances are, you’ve heard of people who fear spiders, certain numbers, or bridges.
-If you’re curious about your specific fear, check out what your phobia reveals about your personality.
+If you don’t have a fear of deep water, but you’re curious about your specific fear, check out what your phobia reveals about your personality.
 Many fears are actually common, according to the Anxiety and Depression Association of America (ADAA).
 After all, most people are able to acknowledge a fear, then move on.
 But the ADAA explains that this may become an issue when your fear turns into a full-fledged specific phobia (“strong irrational fear reactions”).
 When this happens, your phobia may impede your ability to function as usual.

 When thalassophobia becomes a problem

 If your fear of what’s lurking under the water prevents you from going about your usual activities or perhaps enjoying a beach vacation, then it can be considered problematic.
 The ADAA notes that “having phobias can disrupt daily routines, limit work efficiency, reduce self-esteem, and place a strain on relationships because people will do whatever they can to avoid the uncomfortable and often terrifying feelings of phobic anxiety.”
 When your irrational fears alter your life so greatly, it can jeopardize friendships, work successes, and much more.

 Physical response to phobias